Liana1708/Web_scraping_companies/README.md

 # Web_scraping_companies_Modern_Slavery
 Scraping over a 1000 company websites

 This scraper imports a list with the names of more than 1000 companies.
-Using Selenium the loop iterate for each one of the imported names, and in  each case, it automates the following tasks:
+Using Selenium the loop iterates through each one of the company names, and in  each case, it automates the following tasks:

 1- Enter the name of the company on Google.